Skip to main content

 Illinois Car Accident Report Overview

-The following table lists information about automobile accident reporting under Illinois state law, including how to file a car crash report in Illinois.
+The following table summarizes auto accident reporting under Illinois state law, including how to file a car crash report.

 State Statutes